minshinkhant/fwupd/plugins/elantp/README.md

  * `HIDRAW\VEN_17EF&DEV_6047`

-Additionally other instance IDs are added which correspond to the module ID and hardware ID, e.g.
+Additionally another instance ID is added which corresponds to the module ID:

  * `HIDRAW\VEN_17EF&DEV_6047&MOD_1234`
- * `HIDRAW\VEN_17EF&DEV_6047&HW_43`

 These devices also use custom GUID values for the IC configuration, e.g.